brytorres/godot-music-player/README.md

 export var transition_type = 0 # Linear
 ```

-You must make sure that the songs and in an assets folder and that the correct path is setup in the scripts `set_audio_stream()` method.
+You must make sure that the songs are in an assets folder and that the correct path is setup in the scripts `set_audio_stream()` method.
 ```
 func set_audio_stream(song):
+    # SET FILE PATH BELOW
 	audiostream = load('res://assets/audio/music/' + songs[song] + '.wav')
 	get_node("MusicPlayer").set_stream(audiostream)
 ```